-I wanted to recreate the spiced honey cakes and honey breads baked by the Babas who gathered the wild herbs, tended the bee-hives, ground grain and baked at the ovens.
+I wanted to recreate the spiced honey cakes and honey bread baked by the Babas who gathered the wild herbs, tended the bee-hives, ground grain and baked at the ovens.
 And I had a wonderful holiday menu planned, a series of recipes, video, tonic and syrup boxes all inspired by the magical herbs and forest spices of “pagan” winter celebrations.
-Because long before ginger, nutmeg, allspice, cloves etc. became commonly available in the middle ages, holiday baking was spiced with aromatic botanicals, berries, seeds, barks and roots of woodlands and fields.
+Because long before ginger, nutmeg, allspice, cloves, cardamom etc. became commonly available in the middle ages, holiday baking was spiced with aromatic botanicals, berries, seeds, barks and roots of woodlands and fields.

-So I thought it fitting that these spiced honey cookies be dedicated to the Babas – the mothers and grandmothers who once probably prepared them!
 But this inspiration proved to be quite the challenge.
 My baking vision of wild gingerbreads came out lumpen and flavourless.
 Cursed!
 But I soldiered on.
 Baba Yaga may find me lacking but not for the want of trying!
 Over the past month, I have made and remade these recipes trying to get them “just right”.

 While most historical sources agree that honey, rye (or dark flour) and berry juice were the main ingredients, I couldn’t find any recipes to work from – nevermind any specific references to herbs and spices!
 So I had to start from scratch – and begin experimenting!
 I managed to track down this ethnographic collection of Russian herbs which cites juniper berry as a frequent spice in honey cakes.
 (Which makes total sense considering juniper’s aromatic intensity contains exotic notes of eastern spices like nutmeg and allspice, along with the scent of fresh-cut evergreen branches.
 See more on juniper here).